pedrogengo/MLChallenge/README.md

 +-- README.md
 ```

+## Assumptions

+- The depth of crawler search was defined as 5.
+You can change this at infra.yaml (inside the BatchEvent Resource);
+- I used only a few link to create the database because I don't want to be charged by AWS and DynamoDB has a limit of throughput of 5 in the free-tier (for read and write);

 ## Configuring in your account

 To use this application in your account you should follow the following steps: